mvatanen/domain-map/README.md

 # Howto

 All scripts take filename "domains" as input.
 So put your domain and hostnames to that file in the same folder as the scipts.
-If you want to, you can run all scripts with same project name, since data is put to different folders inside the procect folder.
+If you want to, you can run all scripts with same project name, since data is put to different folders inside the project folder.

 chmod +x scriptname
 ./scriptname